Carlos Santana Preview, Player Props: Brewers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 17th in MLB with a collective 8.7 strikeouts per nine innings.

-- The Pirates' 4.47 team ERA ranks 19th across all MLB pitching staffs.
+- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.49).

-- Pirates pitchers combine to surrender 148 home runs (1.1 per game), the fourth-fewest in baseball.
+- The Pirates surrender the fourth-fewest home runs in baseball (148 total, 1.1 per game).

-- The Pirates are sending Jackson (1-1) to make his fourth start of the season.
-He is 1-1 with a 4.46 ERA and 43 strikeouts through 42 1/3 innings pitched.
+- Selby (2-0) takes the mound for the Pirates to make his third start of the season.

-- The right-hander last appeared on Thursday against the Kansas City Royals, when he went 5 2/3 innings, allowing one earned run while giving up two hits.
+- The right-hander last appeared in relief on Saturday, when he threw a third of an inning against the St. Louis Cardinals, allowing two earned runs while giving up two hits.

-- The 27-year-old has an ERA of 4.46, with 9.1 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.